Where to get legal advice

 Local legal advice

-There are many organisations that provide legal advice in Newcastle.
+There are several organisations that provide legal advice in Newcastle.

 Citizens Advice Newcastle can give you free, confidential, impartial and independent information and advice on a wide range of subjects.
 They can work with you to sort out your debt worries and to claim all of the benefits you may be entitled to.
 They can help with housing and employment problems, or deal with queries about consumer or tax issues.
 They can also advise on legal matters, answer questions about immigration, and have lots of experience on family and personal matters too.